ibm-cloud-docs/openwhisk/templates.md

 3. Click **Get HTTP Resource**.

-3. Enter a name for your package or use the default name `get-http-resource`.
+4. Enter a name for your package or use the default name `get-http-resource`.

-4. Choose the runtime for your actions: Node.js 8, Node.js 6, or Python 3.
+5. Choose the runtime for your actions.

-5. Click **Deploy**.
+6. Click **Deploy**.

-6. Invoke the action by curling the following URL: `https://us-south.functions.cloud.ibm.com/api/v1/web/<namespace>/$PACKAGE_NAME/weather?location=<city>`.
+7. Invoke the action by curling the following URL: `https://us-south.functions.cloud.ibm.com/api/v1/web/<namespace>/<package_name>/weather?location=<city>`.
 For example:

     ```
     curl https://us-south.functions.cloud.ibm.com/api/v1/web/myusername@email.com_myspace/Get%20Resource/weather?location=Austin
     ```
     {: pre}

-After template deployment, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.
+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ### Deploying the Get HTTP Resource template from the CLI
 {: #get-http-resource-template-cli}

+Use the CLI to deploy the **Get HTTP Resource** template.
+{: shortdesc}

 1. Clone the template repo.

     ```
     git clone https://github.com/ibm-functions/template-get-external-resource.git
     ```
     {: pre}

-2. Navigate to the directory for the action runtime that you want to use: `nodejs-6`, `nodejs`, or `python`.
+2. Navigate to the directory for the action runtime that you want to use.
+For example, `nodejs`.

     ```
     cd template-get-external-resource/runtimes/nodejs
     ```
     {: pre}

 3. Deploy the template, using a custom package name as an environment variable.

     ```
     PACKAGE_NAME=<name> ibmcloud fn deploy -m manifest.yaml
     ```
     {: pre}

 4. Invoke the action by curling the following URL: `https://us-south.functions.cloud.ibm.com/api/v1/web/<namespace>/$PACKAGE_NAME/weather?location=<city>`.
 For example:

     ```
     curl https://us-south.functions.cloud.ibm.com/api/v1/web/myusername@email.com_myspace/Get%20Resource/weather?location=Austin
     ```
     {: pre}

+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ## Deploying the Hello World template
 {: #hello-world-template}

-You can deploy this basic Hello World action to get started with {{site.data.keyword.openwhisk_short}} or to test other entities you create, such as triggers and rules.
+You can deploy this basic **Hello World** action to get started with {{site.data.keyword.openwhisk_short}} or to test other entities you create, such as triggers and rules.
+{: shortdesc}

-### Deploying the Hello World template from the UI
+### Deploying the Hello World template from the console
 {: #hello-world-template-ui}

+You can deploy the **Hello World** template from the console.
+{: shortdesc}

 1. Go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external} in the {{site.data.keyword.openwhisk_short}} console.